Yu123456/DPCSA/README.md

-# DPCSA: Density peaks clustering based on weighted local density sequence and the nearest neighbor assignment
+# DPCSA: Density peaks clustering based on weighted local density sequence and nearest neighbor assignment
-DPCSA is a density-based clustering algorithm proposed by Donghua Yu, Maozu Guo, et al. in 2017.
+DPCSA is a density-based clustering algorithm proposed by Donghua Yu, Maozu Guo, et al. in 2018.
 See our paper submitted to **TNNLS**.

 ### Paper information